SkoolNotes/Taproot/KbhPHYS201SpecialRelativity.md

 	* Hence, it would seem like a force would be wildly acting upon all objects around Earth for their velocity to accelerate rapidly

 - If an object is translating through one coordinate system, it would be uniformly translating to another coordinate system of the same type that itself is uniformly translated uniformly

+## The Principle of Relativity (not the theory of relativity)
+Laws of Classical Physics should be the same in all inertial refrence frame